You are here

 Shortly after admission, your academic advisor will send you a transfer credit evaluation based on your degree program and the official transcripts that you submitted with your admission application.
 This evaluation indicates the courses that you will be required to take to earn your bachelor’s degree at CUNY SPS.
 After you receive your transfer credit evaluation, you and your advisor will have an academic planning meeting during which you will review your evaluation and discuss any questions that you might have as your prepare to return to school.

 Once you meet with your advisor, you can register for classes.
-To prepare, you will set up an account in CUNYfirst, the student information system that you will use to register for classes, pay your bill, view your financial aid award, and much more.
-First time users will set up a new account and students who have an account from a prior CUNY college will log into their existing accounts.
+To prepare, you will set up a CUNYfirst account, the student information system that you will use to register for classes, pay your bill, view your financial aid award, and much more.
+First time users will set up a new account and students who have an account from a prior CUNY college can use their existing accounts to log in.

 Once you register for classes, you will be responsible for submitting tuition and fee payment by the deadline.
 Be sure to explore financial aid options to help finance your education.